 Revenue came in well above analyst estimates at $1.771 billion when $1.4 billion was expected and earnings of $0.18 were right in line with estimates.
 The company raised production outlook after a strong third quarter, and overall financial numbers were strong for the company.

 How will Encana’s move effect the stock moving forward?

-It was a well known fact that the results of the Canadian federal election would have a huge impact on the oil and gas industry here in Canada.
+It was a well known fact that the results of the Canadian federal election would have a huge impact on the oil and gas industry here in Canada, especially for smaller producers like Husky.
 The result of a liberal minority was bound to create waves in the industry, and Encana is the first major player to make a move, deciding to re-domicile in the United States and operate under a different name, Ovintiv.

 The move to strip its Canadian branded name and move to the United States will not change how the company operates, according to to CEO Doug Suttles: